phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 10967
+#Total Number of Tweets: 40149
-#Number of Sanders Tweets: 9878
+#Number of Trump Tweets: 11534
-#Number of Clinton Tweets: 9831
+#Number of Clinton Tweets: 10818
-#Number of Rubio Tweets: 3074
+#Number of Sanders Tweets: 10334
-#Number of Carson Tweets: 2327
+#Number of Rubio Tweets: 3287
-#Number of Bush Tweets: 1589
+#Number of Carson Tweets: 2476
-#Total Number of Tweets:
+#Number of Bush Tweets: 1700
 ---
 ---